DevExpress/devextreme-documentation/concepts/05 UI Components/Tooltip/15 Resize and Relocate.md

-To change the size of the **Tooltip**, specify the [height](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/height.md '/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/#height') and [width](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/width.md '/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/#width') options.
+To change the size of the **Tooltip**, specify the [height](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/height.md '/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/#height') and [width](/api-reference/10%20UI%20Widgets/dxPopover/1%20Configuration/width.md '/Documentation/ApiReference/UI_Components/dxTooltip/Configuration/#width') properties.
 Note that the **Tooltip**'s arrow takes its share of the overall size.

 ---
 ##### jQuery